 7. Select your recipes.

 Multi-functional recipes can help make meal planning simpler.
-For example, a black bean corn salad can be used in a quesadilla one day, tossed with greens the next, and then served as a burrito bowl with whole grains and veggies like our roasted spiced cauliflower.
+For example, a black bean corn salad can be used in a quesadilla one day, tossed with greens the next, and then served as a burrito bowl with whole grains and veggies the next!

 Try to think in advance for future meals.
 Pizza on Monday?
 Make extra marinara sauce and freeze it in portions.
 Taco Tuesday?
 Make extra beans and freeze.
 Making extra food can be helpful for a future dinner or lunch.
 Speaking of Pizza Monday and Taco Tuesday, some people find it easier to follow theme days like these – one less thing to think about!